 DV enhancements apply to crimes between “intimate partners,” including spouses and significant others.

 The only sealable DV-related convictions in Colorado are municipal court cases.
 There is a three-year waiting period to seal the criminal record.
-During that time, the defendant must not have picked up any new cases.
+During that time, you must not have picked up any new cases.

-Any DV-related convictions in non-municipal court remain on the defendant’s record forever.
+Any DV-related convictions in non-municipal court will remain on your record forever.

 - municipal and